labsmrt/labsmrt.github.io/README.md

 Then Github Actions will help with build (`.github/workflows/build.yml`) and publish.
 You can find the progress in the Github dashboard: https://github.com/labsmrt/labsmrt.github.io/actions

 You should be able to see your updates online once it's been finished.

-## TODO
-- [] confirm lab domain